What Exactly Is Dog Bile?

 - You have a young puppy or an old dog.

 - Your dog vomits for more than one day.

 - Your dog vomits more than three times in one hour

 - Your dog is lethargic and appears in pain.

-- There's blood in your dog's vomit under the form of bright red or black coffee-ground
+- There's blood in your dog's vomit in the form of bright red or black coffee grounds.

 - Dog Health: Understanding Pancreatitis in Dogs

 What is canine pancreatitis?
 Why does the dog's pancreas get inflamed?
 What are treatments for pancreatitis in dogs?
 Learn more about this debilitating condition.